 CFGC receives income for counseling and therapy services from individuals, insurance, and various sources, some of which are processed by governmental agencies.

-CFGC was a subrecipient of the Community Development Block Grant (HUD) through the City of Sherman, Texas for the purpose of providing counseling services for low income citizens.
+CFGC was a subrecipient of the Community Development Block Grant from the Department of Housing and Urban Development (HUD) through the City of Sherman, Texas for the purpose of providing counseling services for low income citizens.
 This is a reimbursing grant and the proceeds received, which are not material to the financial statements, have been included in fees income.
 The grant is received by the City of Sherman, Texas from the U.S. Government under Title I of the Housing and Community Development Act of 1974, Public Law 93-383.